Ruhi Çenet

-Muhammet Ruhi Çenet (born 20 October 1990) is a Turkish YouTuber and travel blogger.
+Ruhi Çenet (born 20 October 1990) is a Turkish YouTuber and travel blogger.
 He is known for traveling to and reporting on hard-to-reach and obscure places.
-According to Social Blade, he is the 9th most subscribed YouTuber in Turkey. Çenet began making videos in 2012 and is one of the first Turkish YouTubers.
+According to Social Blade, he is the 9th most subscribed YouTuber in Turkey. Çenet began making videos in 2012.

 Early life

-Muhammet Ruhi Çenet was born on 20 October 1990 in Aydın, Turkey.
+Ruhi Çenet was born on 20 October 1990 in Aydın, Turkey.
 His father was an assistant professor at Bandırma Onyedi Eylül University, but he was discharged in 2016 for suspicions of his involvement in the Gülen movement.
 His sister, Sümeyra, is also a YouTuber and frequently travels with him. Çenet went to India in 2017 to continue his education and traveled all over the country, making vlogs of his experience. Çenet then moved back to Turkey, to Istanbul.

 Career

 Çenet created his YouTube channel in November 2012.
 At the time, YouTube in Turkey was still in its early stages and it was not possible to make money through the website.
 In April 2019, he interviewed Fatih Mehmet Maçoğlu, also known as "The Communist Mayor."

 When filming a video in the Hürriyet neighborhood of Adana, Çenet was detained for allegedly praising crime and criminals when trying to show off how dangerous the neighborhood was.
 He was released after making a statement. Çenet switched to English-language content in 2021, as it earned more money.
 Between April and June 2024, Çenet's channel was hacked three times and all of his videos were deleted.

 In a video exploring Krubera Cave, Crimean speleologist Gennady Samokhin, who accompanied Çenet on the journey, possibly discovered a new fish species.
 As of 2024, it is currently being studied at the Crimean Federal University.